vatesfr/xen-orchestra/docs/docs/configuration.md

 There is no guarantee on the order of the config file loading in the same location.

 :::tip
-The update feature of XOA can reset any `local` config, use `/etc/xo-server/config.*` as the preferred config place for XOA.
+The update feature of XOA can reset any `local` config.
+Use `/etc/xo-server/config.*` as the preferred config place for XOA.
 :::

 ### Apply the changes